shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 > Note: "main" is the default branch name.
 You may see older versions of git using "master" as the default branch name.
 For CSCI211, it is fine if you do all of your work on the main branch.
 For more on branching, refer to the Learn Git Branching tutorial, or complete the Lab 01 Extra Credit.<br>

-9. Visit your CSCI211 GitHub repo and confirm that your changes have been added to your remote repo (reload the page if necessary).
-You should be able to see your changes in the README.
+9. Visit your CSCI211 GitHub repo in a web browser and confirm that your changes have been added to your remote repo (reload the page if necessary).
+You should be able to see your changes in the README.md file.
 You can also click on the "commits" button (below the green "< > Code" button) to see the history of all the commits to this repository, organized by date.<br>

 10. At this point, you are done with Lab 01, Exercise 1, and you can complete the rest of Lab 01.<br>